fish-shell/fish-shell/doc_src/index.rst

 In these cases, the expansion eliminates the string, as a result of the implicit :ref:`cartesian product <cartesian-product>`.

-If, in the example above, $WORD is undefined or an empty list, the "s" is not printed.
+If $WORD here is undefined or an empty list, the "s" is not printed.
 However, it is printed if $WORD is the empty string (like after ``set WORD ""``).

 Unlike all the other expansions, variable expansion also happens in double quoted strings.
 Inside double quotes (``"these"``), variables will always expand to exactly one argument.
 If they are empty or undefined, it will result in an empty string.
 If they have one element, they'll expand to that element.
-If they have more than that, the elements will be joined with spaces [#]_.
+If they have more than that, the elements will be joined with spaces, unless the variable is a :ref:`path variable <variables-path>` - in that case it will use a colon (`:`) instead [#]_.

 Outside of double quotes, variables will expand to as many arguments as they have elements.
 That means an empty list will expand to nothing, a variable with one element will expand to that element, and a variable with multiple elements will expand to each of those elements separately.

-When two unquoted expansions directly follow each other, you need to watch out for expansions that expand to nothing.
-This includes undefined variables and empty lists, but also command substitutions with no output.
+If a variable expands to nothing, it will cancel out any other strings attached to it.
 See the :ref:`cartesian product <cartesian-product>` section for more information.

 The ``$`` symbol can also be used multiple times, as a kind of "dereference" operator (the ``*`` in C or C++), like in the following code::